 Rental payments are due in advance.
 Monthly rental payments are due on the first of each month.
 Payments received after the 10th day of the month are considered late and late fee assessments will be made by the Office of Accounts Receivable.

 Statements are mailed from the Office of Accounts Receivable.
 Detach the lower portion of the statement and include it with your payment.
 Payments may be made in person at the Cashier’s Office located in the Lory Student Center on the first floor or placed in the campus mail slot provided in your area office.

 If your payment is placed in the apartment area mail slot, allow a minimum of three days for your payment to reach the Cashier’s Office.
 To ensure timely delivery, the mail slots in the offices are closed on the afternoon of the eighth of each month.
 If the eighth of the month falls on a weekend, the slot will be closed after the mail is picked up on Friday.
 Special closures because of holidays will be announced.

 Any questions regarding late payments should be addressed at the Accounts Receivable Office, 6015 Campus Delivery, 555 S. Howes St., 1st floor.
-Questions regarding your rent charges may be directed to the Assignments & Billing Coordinator of Apartment Life, 208 Palmer Center, (970) 491-4743.
+Questions regarding your rent charges may be directed to the University Housing Apartments Assignments & Billing Coordinator, 208 Palmer Center, (970) 491-4743.